 However, the rejections don’t bother me.
 I’m old enough and ugly enough to have experienced rejection on a number of occasions.
 The rejections have been extremely useful.

 Why is that?

-They have helped me identify areas where I am lacking and understand if I am becoming stagnant in my current role.
+They have helped me identify areas where I am lacking and understand if I am becoming stagnant in my current web developer role.
 Understanding where you are lacking as a developer is key to your progression, giving you the opportunity to reassess where the bulk of your time is being spent as well as defining what direction you want your career to take.